sourcegraph/sourcegraph-public-snapshot/doc/code_search/reference/language.md

 </div>

 Set whether the pattern should run a literal search, regular expression search, or a structural search pattern.
-This parameter is available as a commannd-line and accessibility option, and synonymous with the visual [search pattern](#search-pattern) toggles. in [search pattern](#search-pattern).
+This parameter is available as a command-line and accessibility option, and synonymous with the visual [search pattern](#search-pattern) toggles. in [search pattern](#search-pattern).